-Students are not required to take a departmental seminar in one of their majors.
-However, many prefer to do so.
-Our department therefore seeks to offer two seminars that have been approved by the SAGES office as meeting the department seminar standards during each semester.
-Our goal is to ensure students have a choice of topics over the three or four semesters when they are most likely to take this course (Spring of sophomore year through Fall of senior year).
-Because many of our courses are seminars, we expect students to view departmental seminars as regular POSC courses, and many of the students will take them out of interest, not to meet a requirement.
-It is not unusual for students to take two or three of our department seminars.
+Students are not required to take a SAGES departmental seminar in their major.
+However, many prefer to do so, because such seminars fulfill not only a SAGES requirement but also count toward the 300-level course requirements for the POSC major.
+Our department therefore regularly offers at least two SAGES departmental seminars each semester.
+Our goal is to ensure students have a choice of topics as they complete their SAGES requirements (Spring of sophomore year through Fall of senior year).
+Because many of our regular courses are seminars, we expect students to view departmental seminars as regular POSC courses, and many of the students will take them out of interest, not to meet a requirement.
+It is not unusual for POSC majors to take two or three of our SAGES departmental seminars.

-Yet we do want to make sure that no political science major finds herself facing graduation problems due to not having managed to get into a department seminar that fits her schedule.
-So we remind our students of the requirement when registration opens.
-We also sometimes will set up a departmental seminar course with a permit.
-Then for the first week or two of registration, students need to request permission from the instructor in order to register for the course.
-After that, any student can register.
-This allows us to give priority to students who need the course to meet their general education requirements.
+Because we want to ensure that political science majors who wish to fulfill the SAGES departmental seminar requirement with a POSC 300-level designated course can do so, we sometimes establish a permit for enrollment in our SAGES departmental seminars..
+For the first week or two of registration, students may need to request permission from the instructor in order to register for the course; thereafter, any student may register.
+This allows us to give priority to POSC majors who need the course to meet their general education requirements.